oracle/oci-grafana-logs/docs/linux.md

 ![OCI API Key](images/oci_apikey.png)

 For details on how to create and configure keys see [How to Generate an API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two) and [How to Upload the Public Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#three).
-Make note of the private key file location as you'll need it later to configure your OCI Logging Grafana Data Source
+Please make note of the private key file location as you'll need it later to configure your OCI Logging Grafana Data Source

 ## Configure OCI Identity Policies